 Foster City Elementary School is a public elementary school in Foster City.
-772 students go to Foster City Elementary School and identify as Multiracial, Asian, and Hispanic.
-23% of the Foster City Elementary School students are "limited in English proficiency."
-5% of the 772 students here have subsidized lunches.
+772 students go to Foster City Elementary School and identify primarily as Multiracial, Asian, and Hispanic.
+23% of the Foster City Elementary School students have "limited English proficiency."
+5% of the 772 students here are paying reduced lunch prices.
 The ratio of students to teachers at Foster City Elementary School is 21:1.
 Bright Horizon Chinese School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Ultimate Frisbee

 |Students eligible for free or reduced-price lunch program||5%||30%|

 |Limited English proficiency||23%||26%|

 I have only been in Foster City for a year and this was the home school for our children.
 As many of the older post suggest this school lacks in diversity and education.
 Yes the school looks newer than most schools in the area and all of the improvements to beautify the school are great but what's a pretty school with a mediocore education?
 Like the early posts Many of the teachers are cold and act as though it is a chore to teach.
 The homework is not homework at all but just worksheets.
 The older students are accepting or friendly of new students at all!
 My children did not receive a warm welcome at all unlike when they entered other schools in the past.
 I can't Wait to leave ths city and this school.
 And I feel sorry for any "new" students that have to attend this school.